 The following advice comes from several successful real estate agents.
 These agents work in a wide range of climates and have contributed some of their successful tips to our blog post.
 Please review the following information and see how the right advice from an expert can make a big difference.

 Ryan Fitzgerald is the Owner/Realtor® at Raleigh Realty.
-Ryan serves the Wake County area of North Carolina, and enjoys writing articles for the Real Estate community to help buyers, sellers and investors make wise decisions.
+Ryan serves the Wake County area of North Carolina, and enjoys writing articles for the Real Estate community to help buyers, sellers, and investors make wise decisions.

-It doesn’t matter if you’re selling your home in the Summer, Fall, Spring or Winter, you only have one chance to make a first impression.
+It doesn’t matter if you’re selling your home in the Summer, Fall, Spring, or Winter, you only have one chance to make a first impression.
 Your winter curb appeal is going to say a lot about who you are as a homeowner.
-Some buyers we have worked with will pull up to a house and instantly change their mind.
+Some buyers we have worked with will pull up to a house and instantly change their minds.
 This tends to be a direct result of your winter curb appeal.

-Selling a home during the Winter poses its own set of challenges, and curb appeal is certainly one of them.
+Selling a home during the winter poses its own set of challenges, and curb appeal is certainly one of them.
 Leaves have fallen off trees, and flowers aren’t exactly blooming.

 With that being said, the Winter is still a great time to sell your home.

-Tips to Keep your Winter Curb Appeal Sexy
+Tips to Keep Your Winter Curb Appeal Sexy

 - Improve Landscaping – Organize bushes, flowers, and other greenery around the property.
 Absolutely rake the leaves and dispose of them.